JuliaCI/BenchmarkTools.jl/doc/manual.md

 Note that GC isn't considered when determining regression status.

-# Handling multiple benchmarks: BenchmarkGroups
+# BenchmarkGroups

+### Defining and organizing benchmark suites

-Normally, you want to deal with groups of benchmarks, not just individual benchmarks.
+Normally, you need to work with whole suites of benchmarks, not just individual ones.
 The `BenchmarkGroup` type exists to facilitate this.

-A `BenchmarkGroup` stores "tags" that describe the group, and a `Dict` that maps benchmark IDs to values.
+A `BenchmarkGroup` stores a `Dict` that maps benchmark IDs to values, as well as "tags" that describe the group.
 The IDs and values can be of any type, so a `BenchmarkGroup` can store benchmark definitions, benchmark results, or even other `BenchmarkGroup` instances.

 Here's an example where we organize multiple benchmarks using the `BenchmarkGroup` type: